 Some aerospace engineering and operations technicians are beginning to specialize in three-dimensional printing, or additive manufacturing, as this technology becomes more common in the work they do.

-Aerospace engineering and operations technicians hold about 11,400 jobs.
-The industries that employ the most aerospace engineering and operations technicians are as follows:
+Aerospace engineering and operations technicians hold about 12,100 jobs.
+The largest employers of aerospace engineering and operations technicians are as follows:

 Aerospace engineering and operations technicians have opportunities for employment throughout the private sector, with large and small manufacturing organizations, as well as with engineering services firms.
 Schedules worked tend to parallel those of the other engineering and operations staff members, and most work full time.